Peanut butter oat balls are one of the easiest homemade snacks you can make using just four simple pantry staples and no baking required. 👇👇

 Recipe Tips

-• Lay the energy balls flat while freezing.
-This will help them maintain their shape and keep them from sticking together.
+- Lay the energy balls flat on a baking sheet while freezing.
+This helps them maintain their shape and prevents them from sticking together.
+Once they're frozen solid, transfer them to a freezer bag and store them however you like.

 Can You Eat Raw Oats In Energy Balls?